recursivetree/seat-info/documentation.md

  * No kind of header structure required, it's like if you write directly to the body
  * Elements without content have to be closed with a /, like in xhtml: `<img src="..." />`
  * Not all elements are available and some work different
- * URLs in all elements work a bit different, see the section on URL transformerss.
+ * URLs in all elements work a bit different, see the section on URL transformers.
  * Escaping characters is done by using a `\ `, e.g. `\<` for a `<` character.
 I think they are buggy atm tho.

 ## Attributes supported on all elements